scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 worker from among the set of ready-to-run tasks.
 This small choice governs the macro-scale performance of the scheduler.

-Instead for out-of-core computation we find value in choosing tasks that allow us to release intermediate results and keep a small memory footprint.
+Instead of these metrics commonly found in the literature we find that for out-of-core computation we need to choose tasks that allow us to release intermediate results and keep a small memory footprint.
 This lets us avoid spilling intermediate values to disk which hampers performance significantly.
 After several other policies we find that the policy of *last in, first out* is surprisingly effective.
-We select tasks that were most recently made available.
+That is we select tasks whose data dependencies were most recently made available.
+This causes a behavior where long chains of related tasks trigger each other, forcing the scheduler to finish related tasks before starting new ones.
 We implement this with a simple stack, which can operate in constant time.
-This is very important.

 We endeavor to keep scheduling overhead low at around 1ms per task.
 Updating executing state and deciding which task to run must be made very quickly.
 To